KeelanJon/keelanjon-site-frontend/README.md

-# ⚡ KeelanJon Personal Website — Backend
+# ⚡ KeelanJon Personal Website — Frontend

-This is the strapi backend of my personal website, built to create, manage and uddate my personal website.
-Hosted on [Strapi Cloud](https://strapi.io/cloud)
+This is the frontend for keelanjon.com, built with Next.js and styled using Tailwind CSS.
+It features a modern component-based UI powered by shadcn/ui and Magic UI, designed to be fast, responsive, and easy to update.
+The backend and content is powered by Strapi CMS, Hosted on [Strapi Cloud](https://strapi.io/cloud)

+#### Dev note:

+Please link any relevant Strapi backend repositories for this project within the Tech Stack section below.

 ---